-Section 7 Presentation of dishes 20 The individual needs to know and understand: The importance of the presentation of food as part of the meal experience The range of servicing dishes, plates, and other presentation equipment available Trends in food presentation Styles of food service and their impact on the presentation of dishes Acceptable garnishes and accompaniments for traditional dishes The importance of clean plating, clean slicing, and precision of technical skills in visual presentation with balance of colour and harmony of ingredients.
-The importance of plate replication and portion control in commercial restaurants and catering operations The importance of nutritional balance and maximizing the freshness and nutritional value of the ingredient The individual shall be able to: Portion the components in the required yield and replicate portions, ingredients, and garnishes across all plates Produce harmony of ingredients, colours, preparation methods and plating techniques Display complex techniques and technical skills in the dish presentation Present cold plates and assorted salads Present food items for hot and cold buffets and self-service settings Prepare acceptable edible garnishes and use them for the effective presentation of dishes Adjust preparation and plating styles to service methods Taste dishes and apply seasonings, herbs, and spices to achieve a balanced flavour of taste and aroma Present food using service equipment such as flat plates, tureens, dishes, etc. Present plated dishes on appropriate service plates or dishes to provide an attractive and pleasing appearance
+- The importance of the presentation of food as part of the meal experience - The range of servicing dishes, plates, and other presentation equipment available - Trends in food presentation - Styles of food service and their impact on the presentation of dishes - Acceptable garnishes and accompaniments for traditional dishes - The importance of clean plating, clean slicing, and precision of technical skills in visual presentation with balance of colour and harmony of ingredients. - The importance of plate replication and portion control in commercial restaurants and catering operations - The importance of nutritional balance and maximizing the freshness and nutritional value of the ingredient

+- Portion the components in the required yield and replicate portions, ingredients, and garnishes across all plates - Produce harmony of ingredients, colours, preparation methods and plating techniques - Display complex techniques and technical skills in the dish presentation - Present cold plates and assorted salads - Present food items for hot and cold buffets and self-service settings - Prepare acceptable edible garnishes and use them for the effective presentation of dishes - Adjust preparation and plating styles to service methods - Taste dishes and apply seasonings, herbs, and spices to achieve a balanced flavour of taste and aroma - Present food attractively to enhance the meal experience and customer appreciation of the food - Present food using service equipment such as flat plates, tureens, dishes, etc. - Present plated dishes on appropriate service plates or dishes to provide an attractive and pleasing appearance

-Section Food purchase, storage, costing, and control 10 The individual needs to know and understand: Seasonal availability and price variations of ingredients The market process of common merchandise The range and advantages of local, national, and international suppliers Common payment and shipment conditions The process for ordering commodities and equipment The factors that influence the menu price The methods for calculating selling price based on ingredients' cost The importance of economy and efficiency when preparing food The importance of sustainability, environmental impact, and the carbon footprint caused by their choices.
-Product solutions such as recipe programmes, menu, merchandise systems, banquet systems, etc. The food storage solutions available The individual shall be able to: Select suppliers based on quality, service, range, and price Prepare daily requisitions Accurately select/order required food and consumable items to meet the needs of the business Secure best prices, service, and quality from suppliers Complete purchase orders and submit on-line purchase orders on time Receive goods and ensure that the delivery quantity is correct and that the goods are correct and of acceptable quality.
-Check the delivery documentation against the order documentation for any variations.
-Store all fresh, frozen, chilled, and ambient food items correctly, ensuring that appropriate storage temperatures and conditions are maintained, and that all products are suitably covered, labelled, and dated.
-Account for storage losses Estimate cost of storage Align purchase orders with storage capacity Complete ordering, control, and stock records manually or by the use of IT Calculate material costs and selling prices to reach required kitchen profit Monitor and adapt food production and portion control to maintain required profit margins Control wastage by correctly estimating preparation quantities required and by not over-ordering Total 100
+Se ction Relative importance (%) 8 Food purchase, storage, costing, and control 10

+- Seasonal availability and price variations of ingredients - The market process of common merchandise - The range and advantages of local, national, and international suppliers - Common payment and shipment conditions - The process for ordering commodities and equipment - The factors that influence the menu price - The methods for calculating selling price based on ingredients' cost - The importance of economy and efficiency when preparing food - The importance of sustainability, environmental impact, and the carbon footprint caused by their choices. - Product solutions such as recipe programmes, menu, merchandise systems, banquet systems, etc. - The food storage solutions available

+- Select suppliers based on quality, service, range, and price - Prepare daily requisitions - Accurately select/order required food and consumable items to meet the needs of the business - Secure best prices, service, and quality from suppliers - Complete purchase orders and submit on-line purchase orders on time - Receive goods and ensure that the delivery quantity is correct and that the goods are correct and of acceptable quality. - Check the delivery documentation against the order documentation for any variations. - Store all fresh, frozen, chilled, and ambient food items correctly, ensuring that appropriate storage temperatures and conditions are maintained, and that all products are suitably covered, labelled, and dated. - Account for storage losses - Estimate cost of storage - Align purchase orders with storage capacity - Complete ordering, control, and stock records manually or by the use of IT - Calculate material costs and selling prices to reach required kitchen profit - Monitor and adapt food production and portion control to maintain required profit margins - Control wastage by correctly estimating preparation quantities required and by not over-ordering